atuldaemon/rct/README.md

 ````

 # TODO
-User service to enable logging and booking by a user and validation etc
+User service to enable loggin and booking by a user and validation etc